TampliteSK/Dragonrose_Cpp/README.md

 - Other: Patched some bugs.

 ## To-do list
+- Release
-- Other search / eval enhancements
+- Search / Eval progression
 - Add mate distance pruning
-- Release
 - ...
 - Search thread / LazySMP
 - Add Chess960 support

 ## Bugs to fix:
 - May blunder threefold in a winning position due to how threefold is implemented
+- Illegal PV moves
+- Occasional null moves when testing on OB